colorful image of the tree of life

 3 Famous Poems That Have Allusion

 Poems that have allusion are more common than you may think.
 Allusion is a literary device that briefly references another fictional work, event, place or person.
 Properly used, allusion can create dramatic irony, develop connections between texts and add meaning to a piece through this subtle yet impactful figure of speech.
+(But don’t confuse it with illusion, which refers to something deceptive or false).

 Some of English’s most famous poems use allusion to incredible effect.
 To explore this powerful and subtle device, we’ve analyzed examples in three highly lauded poems.